martian-cloud/terraform-provider-tharsis/docs/resources/managed_identity.md

 - `access_rules` (Attributes Set) List of access rules for the managed identity. (see [below for nested schema](#nestedatt--access_rules))
 - `client_id` (String) Azure client ID
-- `created_by` (String) User email address, service account path, or other identifier of creator of the managed identity.
 - `description` (String) A description of the managed identity.
 - `role` (String) AWS role
 - `tenant_id` (String) Azure tenant ID